JayThibs/supervising-ais-improving-ais/src/interventions/auto_finetune_eval/README.md

 - Works with any causal language model available on HuggingFace
 - Supports both open-ended and focused ground truth generation
-- Flexible number of ground truths (1-10 recommended)
+- Flexible number of ground truths.
+Supports fine-tuning models on multiple ground truths
 - Uses either Anthropic or OpenAI APIs for ground truth generation and comparison
 - Streams generated data to CSV for efficient handling of large datasets
-- Supports fine-tuning models on multiple ground truths

 ## Usage